GS Share Fundamentals

 Coeur Mining (Analyzed 6/1/2020)

 Coeur Mining has underperformed since 2006.
 They have to reach $70 per share just to get back to where the share price traded in 2006.
-However, they have been aggressive, purchasing Orko Silver, Paramount Gold, and a mine from Gold Corp.
+However, they have aggressively purchased Orko Silver, Paramount Gold, and a mine from Gold Corp.
 Plus, they tend to have a weak balance sheet, which is currently $450 in debt and only $150 million in cash.

-If they can clean up their balance sheet, their share price should take off.
+Their share price should take off if they can clean up their balance sheet.
 But they tend to be spenders and not shareholder-friendly.
 Also, they like to hedge, with almost a third of gold production hedged in 2020.
-Even with these negatives, it’s a stock you probably have to own because of their leverage to higher gold/silver prices.
+Even with these negatives, it’s a stock you probably have to own because of its leverage to higher gold/silver prices.
 In 2020, they will produce about 12 million ounces of silver and 350,000 ounces of gold.
-That is substantial and with rising gold and silver prices, cash flow could reach $1 billion annually at higher gold/silver prices.
+That is substantial, and with rising gold and silver prices, cash flow could reach $1 billion annually at higher gold/silver prices.
 At 10x cash flow, they could reach a $10 billion market cap.
 That would make them a potential 5+ bagger from their current $1.5 billion FD market cap.
 The stock had been surging, rising from $2.48 to $14.94 in 2016, but is now down to $5.95 because of high costs and not a great balance sheet.
 They are currently producing about 35 million oz of silver equivalent (including gold), with all-in costs (free cash flow) around $16 per oz.
 So, they are a high-risk investment at low gold and silver prices.
 However, if gold and silver prices take off, they will benefit big-time.
 I look for this stock to do well, although they need to find some production growth.
 They have become mostly a gold producer, with more revenue from gold than silver.
 However, that could even out if silver outperforms gold.
-The best thing about this company is that 96% of their revenue is from gold and silver, and very little from base metals.
+The best thing about this company is that 96% of its revenue is from gold and silver and very little from base metals.

 First Majestic Silver (Analyzed 10/10/2020)